WebicityBrowser/Webicity/README.md

 * Lace: Provides a GUI component system, and interfaces with the preferred drawing system.
 * Lace web extensions: Part of Webicity.
 Allows for rendering web pages with Lace.

+In previous versions of Webicity, Ribbon was bundled with Webicity's source code.
+This was to make updating the library at the same time as Webicity easier.
+Ribbon has been replaced with Lace.
+In an attempt to better separate Lace from Webicity, Lace will not be bundled with Webicity's source code.

 Thanks to [@Minecraftian14](https://github.com/Minecraftian14) for helping!

 ## Join our Discord server!